Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Quick Comparison

-| Factor | Chapter 7 | Chapter 13 | |--------|-----------|------------| | Timeline | 3-4 months | 3-5 years | | Debts eliminated | Most unsecured | Remaining after plan | | Keep property | Only exempt | All | | Income requirement | Below means test | Regular income | | Stop foreclosure | Temporary | Yes (catch up via plan) | | Credit impact | 10 years | 7 years |
+| Factor | Chapter 7 | Chapter 13 | |--------|-----------|------------| | Timeline | 3-4 months | 3-5 years | | Debts eliminated | Most unsecured | Remaining balance after plan | | Keep property | Only exempt property | All property | | Income requirement | Below means test | Regular income | | Stop foreclosure | Temporary | Yes (catch up via plan) | | Credit report impact | 10 years | 7 years | | Filing fee | $338 | $313 | | Attorney fees | $1,000-$2,000 | $2,500-$4,500 | | Cosigner protection | No | Yes |

 Next Steps